adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 ![Application Mockups for the Task List][img1]

-> Why include a back button?
+!!! tip
     If you are using iOS, then you may want to remove the back button as the style guides suggest you don't need one.
 Other platforms will need it though, so it's best to start with the least common denominator.
 It's the same reason I add a refresh button even though it's only valid on Windows Phone!

 My ideas for this app include: